 For many visitors, not enough time is planned to visit or tour these battlefields.
-Many visitors will plan 2 days at Gettysburg (1-battlefield) and only a day or less for the Fredericksburg area battlefields (5-battlefields).
+Many visitors will plan two days at Gettysburg and only a day or less for the Fredericksburg area battlefields, even though they comprise five battlefields.

 Hiring a local battlefield guide is a very efficient and effective way to see the most and gain a much better understanding.
 A battlefield guide can take the self-guided tour hassle away, so you do not have to waste time trying to figure things out.

-Spending a morning or an afternoon (4 hours) per battlefield with a battlefield guide is the right amount of time to cover one battlefield in order to get a good comprehensive tour.
+Spending a morning or an afternoon (four hours) per battlefield with a battlefield guide is the right amount of time to cover one battlefield in order to get a good comprehensive tour.

-Less time will only be a sample tour teaser, leaving a lot of the battlefield unexplored and perhaps a sense that part of your experience is missing.
+Less time will only be a sample tour teaser, leaving much of the battlefield unexplored and perhaps a sense that part of your experience is missing.

-Trying to tour more than two battlefields in a day is extremely ambitious and is more about quantity than a quality tour.
+Trying to tour more than two battlefields in a day is extremely ambitious and is more about quantity than quality.
 Trying to see too many battlefields in a day can lead to frustration, disappointment, and information overload.

-Historic Fredericksburg, Virginia is only 1 hour south of Washington D.C.
-It’s also centrally located between Gettysburg, Pennsylvania and Williamsburg, Virginia.
-One can make Fredericksburg your basecamp for the Fredericksburg Area Battlefields and even those further.
+Historic Fredericksburg, Virginia, is only one hour south of Washington, D.C.
+It’s also centrally located between Gettysburg, Pennsylvania, and Williamsburg, Virginia.
+One can make Fredericksburg your base camp for the Fredericksburg Area Battlefields and even those further.

 Historic downtown Fredericksburg is situated on the Rappahannock River.
 Founded in 1722, it is both charming and romantic with almost an Old-World European feel.

-On Fredericksburg’s main street, Caroline Street, one can find bed & breakfasts in historic buildings from the Civil War as well as a modern hotel with all of the conveniences.
+On Fredericksburg’s main street, Caroline Street, one can find bed & breakfasts in historic buildings from the Civil War and a modern hotel with all the conveniences.

 No matter where you stay in historic downtown Fredericksburg, you’re only steps away from independent shops and restaurants where there is no need for a car.